phaidra/phaidra-admin-manual/Classification_server/getting_and_setting_vocabularies.md

 2. Open a browser and go to the vocabulary that you want to use (e.g. COAR - Resource Type Vocabulary or Getty TGN voabulary
 3. Download (save) the vocabulary as an RDF file (in XML, Turtle, or N-Triples syntax) (e.g. resource_types.xml or tgn_7011179.rdf) into c:\xampp\htdocs\skosmos\vocabularies

-## Converting SKOS-XL to plain SKOS core fomat
+### Converting SKOS-XL to plain SKOS Core fomat using owlart

+For the SKOS-XL to SKOS Core conversion you can use for example the owlart (https://bitbucket.org/art-uniroma2/owlart/downloads) converter.

 1. Download library 'owlart-2.3-dist.zip' from https://bitbucket.org/art-uniroma2/owlart/downloads